valory-xyz/open-operator-aks/README.md

    ssh-keygen -t rsa -b 2048 -f id_rsa
    ```

-   Store securely both the public and private key.
+   Store securely both the public and private key.[^3]

+[^3]: Make sure to use one of the [supported AWS EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+You can also use the [AWS Management Console to create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html).

 3. **Prepare the service repository data.**